apollographql/apollo-client/docs/source/data/fragments.md

 description: Share fields between operations
 ---

 A [GraphQL fragment](http://graphql.org/learn/queries/#fragments) is a piece of logic that can be shared between multiple queries and mutations.
+Fragments are especially useful when used as [colocated fragments](#colocating-fragments) with components to define their data requirements.

 Here's the declaration of a `NameParts` fragment that can be used with any `Person` object: